 Stainless steel laser cut outs, aluminum hand-spun cylinders, milled shavings, copper circuits -- these are the materials leftover from the manufacturing process.
-These too are the starting point, even the inspiration, behind the art of reVISION.
+These too are the starting point, even the inspiration for REVISION.

 Photos of the Process

-Below are examples of the works in progress, soon to be exhibited at reVISIONed.
+Below are examples of the works in progress, soon to be exhibited at REVISION 2.